• Recent Posts

 We we got home, I celebrated Black Tot Day.

-by rsiv with no comments yet
+by rsiv with

 I forget how I found out about the book I’m currently reading, A Tale of Two Plantations: Slave Life and Labor in Jamaica and Virginia by Richard S. Dunn.
 I recall that I was familiar with the Virginia plantation featured in the book because it hosts dove and duck hunts.
 We’ve made a tradition out of going to Shady Grove’s dove hunt and party each year, but hopefully I’ll make it down to Mount Airy for a duck hunt so I can get a few ducks to put on the smoker for the holidays.
 The book is a historical comparison of slave life in Virginia and Jamaica.
 As a Virginian, I’ve found it very interesting.
 I’ve always been a student of Virginia history and The Civil War, but I’ve already learned a lot from this book.
 For instance, Virginia experienced slave population growth and exported slaves to the other colonies, while the harsh conditions in Jamaica made the purchase of new slaves a necessity to keep up a work force.
 The ability of Virginia slaves to have some semblance of a family life is contrasted with Jamaica where family units were rare and mostly temporary.
 Thats not to say slave life was easy in Virginia, but its very interesting to learn more about it, and see how very different it was from slavery in Jamaica.
 The research that went into the book allows one to follow generations of slaves and see how they and their offspring lived.
 Its a very interesting concept, and unlike anything I’ve ever read about Virginia or slavery.
 The book is a bit dry and tedious at times, but its very interesting and informative nonetheless.